camipi89/test-performance-hospital/Readme.md

-#  Medical Appointment Management System
+#  Medical Appointment Management System Hospital - San Vicente

 This project is a **C# console application** built with a **layered architecture**, designed to manage **patients**, **doctors**, and **appointments** in a structured way.
 It’s ideal for practicing clean architecture principles such as **separation of concerns**, **repository pattern**, and **basic dependency injection**.